*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 The whitewater kayak has a rocker which runs from the bow to stern and helps to regulate the way the vessel turns.
 This allows for easier rapid traveling and wave surfing.
 They have two hull types: the displacement and planning hulls.
 The planning hulls create a wider footprint in the water allowing for more stability and easier surfing.
 The displacement hulls are rounder and are more effective at tracking, but it doesn’t offer the stability that the planning hull does.

 This kayak is available in the sea, recreational, hybrid, and touring models.
-They are manufactured with no air in them and then inflated by the owner or user using a hand or foot pump.
+They are manufactured with no air in them and then inflated by the owner or user using a hand pump or foot pump.
 Their setup could be five minutes long.
+You will also need a bilge pump to pump water out of your kayak.

 The materials used to create them are exceptionally durable so you might not easily puncture them.
 Most of these kayaks are multi-chambered which means a rip in one layer or side won’t collapse the vessel.